elletownsend/hallyuapi/Contributing.md

 - Open an issue on the repo [here](https://github.com/elletownsend/hallyuapi/issues) with the label *'Documentation'*
 - Fork the repo🍴
 - To add to the documentation, please stick to the `frontend` file.
-- Submit a pull request referencing the initial raised issue.
+- Submit a pull request referencing the initial raised issue, following the PR template.

 ## Data

 If you wish to have a person / group added to the data, please follow these steps:

-- Raise an issue, with the label *'Data'*, containing:
+- Raise an issue, with the label *'Data'*:

     ### Group
         - Name